Reassuring Developments Amid the Covid-19 Pandemic

 I find the following statements and information very reassuring.

-The Nightingale North East hospital is part of a nationwide effort being coordinated by NHS England and the Department of Health and Social Care, as part of the national response to the Covid-19 pandemic.
+The Nightingale North East hospital is part of a nationwide effort being coordinated by NHS England and the Department of Health and Social Care, as part of the national response to the COVID-19 pandemic.

-It has been transformed into a 20-ward hospital, including eight intensive care wards, and gives the North East the capacity to care for another 460 coronavirus patients if hospitals are filled.
+It has been transformed into a 20-bed hospital, including eight intensive care wards, and gives the North East the capacity to care for another 460 coronavirus patients if hospitals are filled.
 Up to 2,500 staff members could be working at the hospital if it reaches full capacity.

 The 460-bed facility will only start taking patients if the region’s hospitals are unable to cope with a potential surge of Covid-19 cases that require hospital treatment.

-David Chandler, chief finance officer at Sunderland Clinical Commissioning Group (CCG), speaking at a meeting of Sunderland City Council’s (SCC) Health and Wellbeing Scrutiny Committee, said, “It’s for the wider system and very much last resort.”
+David Chandler, chief finance officer at Sunderland Clinical Commissioning Group (CCG), speaking at a meeting of Sunderland City Council’s (SCC) Health and Wellbeing Scrutiny Committee, said, “It’s for the wider system and very much a last resort.”

 Similar facilities set up across the country, to step in if the NHS was overwhelmed by a surge in patients, have been mothballed following a slowing in the rate of virus transmission.

-Whilst fears have been raised, of the potential for a fresh surge in COVID-19 cases coinciding with a bad flu season and other ‘winter pressures’, bosses remain hopeful the centre, in Washington, will not be needed.
+Whilst fears have been raised of the potential for a fresh surge in COVID-19 cases coinciding with a bad flu season and other ‘winter pressures’, bosses remain hopeful the centre, in Washington, will not be needed.

-I was surprised to read that some people consider the Nightingale hospitals a waste of time, money and resources.
+I was surprised to read that some people consider the Nightingale hospitals a waste of time, money, and resources.

 Surely they were created as a form of insurance, which has been a necessary evil for centuries.
 Some people lose out, paying premiums against a risk that never materialises.
 Others gain by receiving money to cover losses as a result of a disaster of some kind.